“Hey, Doritos! Why you not eating meat today?!”

 I work at home regularly with a dedicated grassroots direct action group (350 Maine) that aims to consistently raise awareness about climate change issues.
 One of the initial and most widely used tactics of this group when launching a campaign always involves some form of community building (going door to door in small neighborhoods, engaging people at public events, leafleting passersby in local parks, etc).

-This type of action always felt slightly awkward for me and even possibly, I dare say, of little use.
-After day-in, day-out community building with the people of this village, however, along with nightly bonding dinner conversation with my fellow CELLmates, the likes of which is brought on by an intentional ice-breaking question and followed up by belly laughter and the occasional vulnerability of tear stained cheeks, I’m beginning to feel differently.
+This type of action always felt slightly awkward for me being an introverted spirit.
+After day-in, day-out community building with the people of this village, however, along with nightly bonding dinner conversation with my fellow CELLmates, the likes of which are brought on by an intentional ice-breaking question and followed up by belly laughter and the occasional vulnerability of tear-stained cheeks, I’m beginning to feel differently.

 Something I’m coming to realize is that building community, especially when trying to bolster a meaningful campaign, isn’t just about getting an extra set of hands on deck, it’s about getting a set you can trust.